 Firstly, purchase Bitcoin, Ethereum or any major cryptocurrency.
 It is advisable to buy from a crypto exchange that supports and accepts Fiat deposits.
 You simply complete the KYC process, add a payment method, trade, and make your crypto purchase.

 The next step to purchasing DOT is transferring your purchased crypto to an Altcoin exchange.
 Binance is popular and currently the most active exchange to trade Altcoins with a huge amount of tradable Altcoins pair.

-Since DOT is an Altcoin, you will need to transfer your purchased coins to an exchange that can trade DOT like Binance.
+Since DOT is an Altcoin, you will need to transfer your purchased coins to an exchange that can trade DOT like Uphold.
 Finally, deposit BTC to exchange and begin trading DOT.